Baby Sticking Tongue Out – Is It Normal?

 6. Gas Problems

-Babies usually suffer from gastro problems since they have only milk as food.
-This causes pain in their stomach which makes them uneasy.
+Babies usually suffer from gastrointestinal problems since they have only milk as food.
+This causes pain in their stomach, which makes them uneasy.
 Due to this, some babies may stick their tongues out.

 7. Macroglossia

 When the number of tissues in a baby’s tongue increases, it is called Macroglossia.
-This condition makes the tongue stick out since the enlarged tongue can’t fit in the mouth.
+This condition makes the tongue stick out since the enlarged tongue can’t fit in the mouth (5).
 An enlarged tongue can occur from birth, or it can develop gradually over time.
-This abnormality can be for many reasons, such as acromegaly (growth hormone increment), Beckwith-Wiedemann syndrome, mucopolysaccharides, and congenital hypothyroidism (inadequate thyroid hormone).
+This abnormality can be caused by many reasons, such as acromegaly (growth hormone increment), Beckwith-Wiedemann syndrome, mucopolysaccharides, and congenital hypothyroidism (inadequate thyroid hormone).

 8. Micrognathia

-In Micrognathia, babies have small chins and jaws, resulting in difficulty containing the tongue inside their small mouths.
-This condition disappears with time as the size of the mouth increases and the face muscles develop.
-Cleft palate and Down syndrome like trisomy 13, trisomy 18, Pierre Robin syndrome, etc., are the reasons for micrognathia.
-Muscles around the lower jaw aren’t well developed, resulting in the sucked chin.
+In Micrognathia, babies have small chins and jaws, resulting in difficulty containing the tongue inside their small mouths (6).
+This condition disappears with time as the size of the mouth increases and the facial muscles develop.
+Cleft palate and Down syndrome, like trisomy 13, trisomy 18, Pierre Robin syndrome, etc., are the reasons for micrognathia.
+Muscles around the lower jaw aren’t well developed, resulting in the sucked-in chin.
 DiGeorge syndrome is another condition where the small-mouth condition is observed.

 9. Hypotonia

-It is a low muscle tone disorder that affects the development of each muscle in the body, including the tongue.
+It is a low muscle tone disorder that affects the development of each muscle in the body, including the tongue (7).
 We hold our tongue back in the mouth, which reduces the space occupancy of the tongue in the mouth.
 Without the tone, the tongue will rest in a completely relaxed state and stick out of the mouth.
-Rett syndrome, Prader-Willi, and many other down syndromes show hypotonia.
+Rett syndrome, Prader-Willi, and many other Down syndromes show hypotonia.

 11. Orofacial Myofunctional Disorder